-Underline the verb form that is in the present perfect in the passage below.

-Rachel loves music and has wanted to learn how to play the piano for years.
-She was hoping for piano lessons, and was delighted when her parents gave her a keyboard for her birthday.
+Underline the verb form that is in the present per passage below. rfect in the Rachel loves music and has wanted to learn how to play the piano for years.
+She was hoping for piano lessons, and was s delighted when her parents gave her a keyboard for her birthday.
+1 mark 40 Tick one box in each row to show if the underlined conjunction is a subordinating conjunction or a co-ordinating conjunction .

-1 mark

-Tick one box in each row to show if the underlined conjunction is a subordinating conjunction or a co-ordinating conjunction.

 Sentence Subordinating conjunction Co-ordinating conjunction I like ice-skating and roller-skating.
 Jamie likes roller-skating, but he has never tried ice-skating.
-Jamie will go ice-skating if I go with him.

-1 mark